DayanSameera/google-chart-angular-8/README.md

 # google-chart-angular-8
 google chart using angular 8.
-Loading multiple chart using single component
+Loading multiple charts using single component using a mocked API